leon-domingo/mydict/README.md

 d['foo.bar'] = 'baz'
 ```

-But there's a particular case, if a _dotted key_ exists and match an existing _path_, then this ain't work properly, or work in a different way depending on the method of access used, to be correct
+But there's a particular case, if a _dotted key_ exists and match an existing _path_, then this ain't work properly, or work in a different way depending on the method of access used, to be correct:

 ```python
 d = MyDict({'foo': {'bar': 'baz'}, 'foo.bar': 'BAZ'})